What are the symptoms of hypothyroidism?

 HYPERthyroidism, resulting from an overactive thyroid is more easily detected through TSH and the patient’s symptoms are specific to hyperthyroidism.
 Symptoms include insomnia, anxiety, fast heart rate, diarrhea and bulging pupils.

-Hashimoto’s Thyroiditis, an autioimmune disease of the thyroid has been increasing in prevalence, especially among women, and is largely undiagnosed and undertreated.
+Hashimoto’s Thyroiditis, an autoimmune disease of the thyroid has been increasing in prevalence, especially among women, and is largely undiagnosed and undertreated.
 Patients with Hashimoto’s will present with alternating hyperthyroidism and hypothyroidism.
 The long term chronic presentation is hypothyroidism and diagnosed patients will be prescribed T4.
-Patients with an underactive thyroid (HYPOthyroidism) and Hashmoto’s have similar chronic symptoms that are common for many other health conditions such as chronic fatigue syndrome, Fibromyalgia, Depression, and obesity.
-These patients get missed for the proper diagnoses due to lack of comprehensive blood work.
+Patients with an underactive thyroid (HYPOthyroidism) and Hashimoto’s have similar chronic symptoms that are common for many other health conditions such as chronic fatigue syndrome, Fibromyalgia, Depression, and obesity.
+These patients get missed for the proper diagnoses due to a lack of comprehensive blood work.
 Therefore, their symptoms get treated, without finding out that the cause may be due to thyroid disease.

 The thyroid gland produces T4 which is largely inactive.
 This hormone is transported to the nucleus of every cell in the body.
 Here it is converted to T3.
 This transportation process into the nucleus and the actual conversion to T3 depends on the presence of ATP (cellular energy), trace minerals, and Iodine.
-Many patients have poor cellular energy and deficient trace minerals due to long standing malnourisment.
+Many patients have poor cellular energy and deficient trace minerals due to long-standing malnourishment.
 In addition, the presence of heavy metals and leaky gut creates an autoimmune process in the body which can lead to Hashimoto’s disease. (antibodies against the thyroid).

 The symptoms of Hashimoto’s and Hypothyroidism include chronic fatigue, depression, thinning hair, inability to lose weight, high cholesterol, low sex drive, irregular periods, joint and muscle aches.
 By looking at this list, one can see how Hashimoto’s and subclinical hypothyroidism get missed without the proper blood work.